aspectran/demo-site/README.md

 ![aspectran](https://aspectran.com/images/header_aspectran.png)

-# Aspectran Demo Site on GAE
+# Demo Site for Servlet-Based Aspectran

-Aspectran Demo Site deployed on Google App Engine.
+This is a web application created to guide you through the classic way of building web applications with Aspectran driven by the servlet.